jitendera-code/Retail-Sales-Customer-Segmentation-Dashboard-SQL-Power-BI-Project/README.md

 ---

-## 👥 Customer Retention & CRM
+## ## 👥 Customer Retention & CRM

-- **Launch personalized win-back campaigns for inactive customers.**
+- **Launch targeted retention campaigns for At Risk Customers.**
-  - RFM analysis identified **868 At Risk**, **868 Lost Customers**, and **868 Needs Attention** customers, representing the largest customer segments.
+  - RFM analysis identified **2,758 At Risk Customers**, making this the largest customer segment.
-  - Personalized discounts, reminder emails, and targeted promotions can encourage repeat purchases before customers become permanently inactive.
+  - Personalized discounts, reminder emails, product recommendations, and limited-time offers can help re-engage these customers before they become inactive, improving retention and reducing potential revenue loss.

-- **Strengthen customer loyalty programs.**
+- **Strengthen loyalty programs for Active Customers.**
-  - Only **344 customers** were classified as Champions and **523 customers** as Loyal Customers.
+  - Only **999 customers** were classified as Active Customers, representing the business's most valuable customer group.
-  - Reward these high-value customers with exclusive offers, early product access, and loyalty incentives to improve Customer Lifetime Value (CLV).
+  - Reward these customers with exclusive offers, loyalty points, early access to new products, and personalized experiences to increase Customer Lifetime Value (CLV) and encourage long-term loyalty.

-- **Use RFM segmentation for personalized marketing.**
+- **Convert Average Customers into Active Customers.**
+  - The business has **581 Average Customers** who demonstrate moderate purchasing behaviour and engagement.
+  - Personalized promotions, cross-selling opportunities, and targeted marketing campaigns can encourage more frequent purchases and gradually move these customers into the Active Customer segment.

+- **Adopt customer-focused marketing using RFM segmentation.**
-  - Monitor customer movement between RFM segments regularly.
+  - Monitor customer movement between RFM segments on a regular basis to evaluate changes in purchasing behaviour.
-  - Tailor marketing campaigns according to customer behaviour instead of applying the same strategy to every customer.
+  - Tailor marketing campaigns according to each customer segment instead of using a one-size-fits-all approach, allowing marketing resources to be focused where they can deliver the greatest business impact.

 ---